Awsomgamr999/KSA-Mod-Manager/README.md

     mod, this can be used to put the mod in the right place but you need StarMap to actually inject code.

 ## Planned Features:
-- Auto-Install for mod dependencies
 - Better mod management, where you can disable & re-enable mods later
 - Auto-update for mods
 - Eventually a mod search tool to find new mods

 ## Troubleshooting:
 ### WARNING: FOLLOW ALL INSTRUCTIONS EXACTLY
-- KSAMM is erroring when I try to install mods.
+- KSAMM is erroring about permissions when I try to install mods.
     - Reason
         - KSA by default installs in `C:\Program Files\`, this is a protected folder and as such by default KSA is also protected.
 KSAMM cannot modify this without express permission.
     - Solution(s)